Israel’s war on Gaza: Is the West Bank under increased attack too?

 These attacks have led to an average of five Palestinians being killed every day in those areas since October 7.
 The Palestinian Ministry of Health said on Wednesday that more than 1,300 have been injured so far.

-Between Wednesday night and Thursday morning, Israeli forces and settlers killed five Palestinians and injured dozens of others with live ammunition.
+Between Wednesday night and Thursday afternoon, Israeli forces and settlers had killed at least 12 people, including at least four children, and injured dozens of others with live ammunition.

+Israeli forces carried out a large-scale raid on the Nur Shams refugee camp in Tulkarem on Thursday, killing at least seven Palestinians and causing heavy destruction, the health ministry said.

+“We have indications that there are other martyrs that ambulances have not been able to reach,” it noted.

+Earlier on Thursday, the Israeli army killed two children, who were both shot in the head during confrontations.

-Two of the five Palestinians killed were children.
-The health ministry identified them as 16-year-old Taha Mahameed, who was killed in the Nour Shams refugee camp in Tulkarem, and 17-year-old Ahmad Muneer Sadooq, killed in the Dheisheh refugee camp in Bethlehem.
+The health ministry identified them as 15-year-old Taha Mahameed, also killed in the Nur Shams refugee camp, and 17-year-old Ahmad Muneer Sdooq, killed in the Dheisheh refugee camp in Bethlehem.

-The ministry noted they were both shot in the head during confrontations with the Israeli army over its continued bombardment of the besieged Gaza Strip for the 13th consecutive day.

-The other two individuals killed by Israeli army fire were 32-year-old Ibrahim Jibreel Awad, in the village of Budrus west of Ramallah, and 23-year-old Ibrahim Haj Ali in the village of Jammain outside of Nablus city.
+Israeli forces shot and killed four Palestinian boys across the occupied West Bank in the last 24 hours: Khalil Mohammad Khalil Shalash, 15, Qais Mohammad Hassan Shalash, 17, Ahmad Munir Yousef Sdouq, 17, and Taha Ibrahim Mohammad Mahmeed, 15.

 Mass arrests